ASSOCIATE COMMISSIONER, OPERATIONS

 A native of Sacramento, Calif., Matt graduated from Santa Clara University with a bachelor's degree in English and a minor in communications.
-Matt and his wife, Betsey, reside in Minneapolis with their two children.
+Matt and his wife, Betsey, reside in the Twin Cities area with their two children.

 SUPERVISOR OF OFFICIALS

-One of the most experienced and respected ice hockey officials and supervisors in college hockey, Greg Shepherd enters his 37th season with the WCHA – and 23rd as Supervisor of Officials – in 2015-16.
-The longest-tenured officials' supervisor in college hockey, Shepherd began in the role with the men's WCHA in 1992 and has served in that capacity since the inception of the women's WCHA in 1999.
+One of the most experienced and respected ice hockey officials and supervisors in college hockey, Greg Shepherd enters his 38th season with the WCHA – and 24th as Supervisor of Officials – in 2016-17.
+The longest-tenured officials' supervisor in college hockey, Shepherd began in the role with the WCHA Men's League in 1992 and has served in that capacity since the inception of the WCHA Women's League in 1999.